And So It Began 1923-1925

 Sadly in September 2018, we lost our flagship store to a devastating fire.
 While we lost our home of 56 years, the community also lost a historic building and landmark that was older than the city of Everett.
 But with every loss comes opportunity and just six months later we opened a new Everett location.

-Today, Tomorrow and Beyond
+We Look Forward Today, Tomorrow, and Beyond

 Today, a fourth generation is moving up the ranks.
 Bob Long III’s son, Taylor, is store manager at our Marysville location.
 We hope to continue to serve Northwest Washington for decades and generations to come.